 Hundreds of thousands of people have found refuge in makeshift settlements in the area of Cox’s Bazar, Bangladesh, where they live in extremely precarious and deteriorating conditions.

-Working with local and international partners, the World Food Programme (WFP) is providing assistance for people arriving in Bangladesh from Myanmar.
+Working with local and international partners, the World Food Programme (WFP) is providing lifesaving assistance to Rohingya refugees.
 Upon arrival, people receive high energy biscuits.
 Once settled, WFP provides food assistance in the form of fortnightly rations and through e-vouchers they can use to purchase food in WFP retail outlets.

 WFP is expanding the reach of its e-voucher programmes to include all the refugees it assists in Cox’s Bazar.
 Food vouchers lead to more nutritious diets and provide real value for money, costing less than distributing food, while boosting the local economy.